Chemical equilibrium

 In a chemical reaction, chemical equilibrium is the state in which both the reactants and products are present in concentrations which have no further tendency to change with time, so that there is no observable change in the properties of the system.
 This state results when the forward reaction proceeds at the same rate as the reverse reaction.
 The reaction rates of the forward and backward reactions are generally not zero, but they are equal.
 Thus, there are no net changes in the concentrations of the reactants and products.
 Such a state is known as dynamic equilibrium.

+It is the subject of study of equilibrium chemistry.

 Historical introduction

 The concept of chemical equilibrium was developed in 1803, after Berthollet found that some chemical reactions are reversible.
 For any reaction mixture to exist at equilibrium, the rates of the forward and backward (reverse) reactions must be equal.
 In the following chemical equation, arrows point both ways to indicate equilibrium.
 A and B are reactant chemical species, S and T are product species, and α, β, σ, and τ are the stoichiometric coefficients of the respective reactants and products: